rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

     * Print even text lines

-      First read the first line, as there is an `n` command present, the second line will be printed out, and so on.
+      First, read the first line, as an n command is present; the second line will be printed out, and so on.

       ```bash
       Shell > cat -n /root/test.txt | sed -n '{n;p}'